w3f/polkadot-wiki/docs/kusama-claims.md

 ![Claim Step 3](assets/kusama/claim/claim_3.png)

-Copy and paste the JSON output of the signed message from MyCrypto into the input box on the Polkadot JS UI and click "Confirm Claim."
+Copy and paste the JSON output of the signed message from MyCrypto into the input box on the Polkadot-JS UI and click "Confirm Claim."

 ![Claim Step 3](assets/kusama/claim/claim-3.png)